 The Registrar General’s Guidelines (“Guidelines”) are a set of publicly available guidance documents issued by the Registrar-General which govern the manner in which the land titling and registration registers are to be maintained and services are to be performed by NSW LRS.

-The Registrar General’s Guidelines were first published in 1998 as the Registrar General’s Directions.
-They were an initiative of, the then Land Titles Office.
-The guidelines are provided to assist in the preparation of Deposited Plans for lodgment to help reduce delays in the examination process.
+The Guidelines assist in the preparation of deposited plans for lodgment at NSW LRS to help reduce delays in the examination process.

 They set out information needed by surveyors, solicitors and others in the preparation of deposited plans and associated instruments.
-These guidelines may also be relevant to strata scheme and community scheme plans which have their own specific guidelines.
+These Guidelines may also be relevant to strata schemes and community scheme plans which have their own specific Guidelines.

 It is a basic principle of the Torrens Title system that every current parcel be based on a plan of survey that defines its boundaries.
-Similarly any parcel of Old System or Crown Title intended to be converted to Torrens Title must also be based on a suitable plan upon which a first certificate of title can be issued.
+Similarly, any parcel of Old System or Crown Title intended to be converted to Torrens Title must also be based on a suitable plan upon which a folio of the Torrens Register may be created.

-Consequently, whenever it is intended to a create a new parcel or subdivide or deal with an existing parcel of land, a new plan depicting the new boundaries must be prepared for lodgment and registration in NSW LRS.
+Consequently, whenever it is intended to create a new parcel or redefine an existing parcel of land, a new plan depicting the new boundaries must be prepared for lodgment and registration in NSW LRS.